Luew2/Acadia/README.md

 ## Run Generator
 Run the main file in the desired sub-project directory.

-Currently: run main.py in Sticker_Generator with option args -n (number of stickers), -size (256, 512, 1024) to generate stickers.
+Currently: run main.py in the root directory -- make sure the above environment variables are set.

 ## Run Selenium
 --- --- --- ---